Currency:

 If I see that the site has interesting and error-free texts, I know that I have a reliable site in front of me.

-Mistakes are not only a sign of sloppiness, they also negatively affect the perception of this site and, therefore, the company as a whole .
+Mistakes are not only a sign of sloppiness, they also negatively affect the perception of this site and, therefore, the company as a whole.

-After all, a website is a business card that should not have such obvious flaws as spelling errors in texts or clearly visible typos in important places.
+In the end, the site is a business card that should not have such obvious flaws as spelling errors in texts or clearly visible typos in important places.

-9. Add an "About Us" subpage
+9. Add an "About us" subpage

-It makes it more accessible to visitors by showing "human face" of the company and introducing users to the people who make up its team.
+It makes it more accessible to visitors by showing the "human face" of the company and introducing users to the people who make up its team.

-Of course, this is not a universal subpage and will not work in absolutely every case , but if your company is small, you should consider implementing it.
+Of course, this is not a universal subpage and will not work in absolutely every case, but if your company is small, you should consider implementing it.

 10. Show what brands your company works with